mosaicml/experimental/README.md

 )
 ```

-To use experimental with YAPH and our YAML config files, in your entrypoint code, call `register_all_algorithms()`, after which the algorithms will be accessible through our config file system:
+To use experimental with YAPH and our YAML config files, in your entrypoint code, call `register_all_algorithms()`, after which the algorithms will be accessible through YAHP, our
+config management library.

 ```python
 import experimental